wg-osr/walkerga.github.io/_posts/2020-11-13-transmit-breath.md

 [dice] creatures need not draw breath to sustain life for the duration of this spell.

-Instead, you inscribe a rune, and the atmosphere around it is magically transferred to the lungs of the creatures selected during the casting ofthe spell.
+Instead, you inscribe a rune, and the atmosphere around it is magically transferred to the lungs of the creatures selected during the casting of the spell.

 If you invest 4 dices or more in this spell and use a Sigil, the effect becomes permanent.